CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-existing.md

 1. Log into Cloud Application Manager.
 2. Select the Management site
-3. If you are a Cost Center Admin, change your scope to a correct cost center scope for which you want the provuder to be associated.
+3. If you are a Cost Center Admin, change your scope to a correct cost center scope for which you want the provider to be associated.
 4. Click Provider and Select New
 5. In the Provider drop-down, select "Microsoft Azure"